roboplc/metrics-exporter-scope/proto.md

 where

 * `t` is the timestamp of the snapshot, in nanoseconds.
-The timestamp is monotonic and relative to the time the `Communication` phase started.
+The timestamp is monotonic and relative to the time point the `Communication` phase started at.

 * `d` is the dictionary of metrics.
 The keys are metric names, and the values are float numbers.